KnaniOussama/MyNotes/notes/README.md

+# This is a simple REACT JS app created to save/edit notes, this apps serves as a demo to what reactjs is and what is it capable of

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).